jingjingxupku/Low-Resource-CWS-/Bigram/LSTM/bin/x64/Release/readme.txt

 run ~\LSTM\bin\x64\Release\LSTM.exe and input "1 2 1".

 ## 2. testing

-Make sure reading the saved model. run ~\LSTM\bin\x64\Release\LSTM.exe and input "2 1 1".
+run ~\LSTM\bin\x64\Release\LSTM.exe and input "2 1 1".

-The standard F-score evaluation script is included in our code, if you want test it with evaluation scripts offerd by datasets, just run our "post-processing.java" code and input "answer.txt" which testing script produces.
+The standard F-score evaluation script is included in our code, if you want to use evaluation scripts offerd by datasets, just run our "post-processing.java" code and input "answer.txt" which a testing script produces.

-If you have some problems, just send an email to "jingjingxu@pku.edu.cn".
+If you have some problems, send an email to "jingjingxu@pku.edu.cn".